 One of the biggest mistakes many first-time herb gardeners make is over-fertilizing.

-When herbs are over-fed, they grow big, beautiful, bland-tasting leaves and blossoms.
+When herbs are over-fed, they grow big, beautiful, bland-tasting leaves.
 Bland ingredients are definitely not what you want for your tea!

 Sorry, there's no way around it.
-You gotta do it.
+Ya gotta do it.
 Your herbs shouldn't have to compete with weeds for sunlight, water, nutrition and air circulation.

 Plus, a nicely tended garden space looks so pretty.
 So keep it tidy!